People crave spiritual experience, but true spirituality results from practice.

 40. Hajj – A sacred journey (or pilgrimage)

 Travel has major significance, especially in the world of Islam.
 Traveling to Mecca, the holy city is a religious duty that all Muslims must complete at least once in their lifetime.
 In the tradition of Islam, there’s also the concept of Rihla, a journey, especially within Morocco.
-The purpose of this journey is to meet other pilgrims, travel to Hejaz (Saudi Arabia) or other foreign lands.
+The purpose of this journey is to meet other pilgrims, and travel to Hejaz (Saudi Arabia) or other foreign lands.
+But a form of a spiritual journey is present in the majority of the world’s religions.
+Undertaking such a journey doesn’t require a religious context at all.
+For example, you may decide to embark on a self-guided tour in the footsteps of the wandering Japanese poet Basho who traveled the forests while composing his famous haikus.
+Learn more about it by reading: Hajj & Umrah: Journey of Life Time – A Complete Guide.

 41. Dream interpretation

-Dreams are a way of your subconscious to communicate with your conscious mind.
+You may think that dreams only fall into the domain of psychology and psychiatry.
+But there is also a profound spiritual meaning to some of your dreams.
+Usually, you realize the significance of your dream right after waking up.
+Dreams are a way for your subconscious to communicate with your conscious mind.
 It’s worth your time to learn the discipline of dream interpretation as this can lead to many realizations and healing of your mental wounds.
 I recommend reading books on Jungian psychology to get started.
-Dreams are full of symbols, hidden meanings, and can even be premonitory.
+Dreams are full of symbols, and hidden meanings, and can even be premonitory.
+Learn more about it by reading: The Dream and the Underworld.

 42. The practice of Samyama

+Samyama means “holding together,” “binding,” or “integration.”
+It’s based on a combination of three primary practices Dhāraṇā (concentration), Dhyāna (meditation), and Samādhi (union).
 It’s an advanced spiritual path that you can only start when you’ve first mastered Ashtanga Yoga.
 The goal of the practice is to awaken your intuition by “listening/studying, investigation/contemplation, realization/meditation.”
 To attain spiritual awakening, you would need to go through various ‘perfections’ or ‘successes’ (siddhi).
+Learn more about it by reading: Samyama – Cultivating Stillness in Action, Siddhis, and Miracles.

 43. Tai Chi practices